wamiqulislam/PPT_to_PDF_converter_and_merger/README.md

   - `convert` → convert PPTs to separate PDFs
   - `merge` → merge existing PDFs
   - `convert_and_merge` → convert and merge into one PDF
+- Download all PDFs (and merged PDF) as a single ZIP in Colab

 ## Setup (Colab)